 You need to specify the conditions and actions when creating an alarm policy, as shown in the figure below:

-We recommended you create two policies for each scaling group, one for scale-out and the other for scale-in.
+We recommend you create two policies for each scaling group, one for scale-out and one for scale-in.
 Once the traffic to your web application reaches the threshold of the alarm policy, AS executes the associated policy to scale your group in (by terminating instances) or out (by launching instances).

 For the proper running of your existing business, if the CVMs in the cluster are used for the following purposes, you need to prevent them from being removed by the scale-in policy:

-Multiple purposes: Apart from the tasks specified by the cluster, the CVM in the cluster is also used for other purposes, for example, the CVM is used as both a cache server and a file server.
+Multiple purposes: apart from the tasks specified by the cluster, a CVM in the cluster is also used for other purposes, for example the CVM is used as both a cache server and a file server.